Objective Momentum Barriers in Wall Turbulence: Methods

-To facilitate reproducibility and foster further comparisons with future developments, we have selected from the publicly available Johns Hopkins University Turbulence Database (JHTDB) a direct numerical simulation of a $Re_{\tau}=1000$ channel flow \citep{Perlman2007,Li2008,Graham2016} to compare UMZ interfaces and velocity-gradient-based vortices with perfect instantaneous barriers to the diffusive transport of linear momentum.
+To facilitate reproducibility and foster further comparisons with future developments, we have selected from the publicly available Johns Hopkins University Turbulence Database (JHTDB) a direct numerical simulation of a $Re_{\tau}=1000$ channel flow \citep{Perlman2007, Li2008, Graham2016}.
+On this data set, we compare UMZ interfaces and velocity-gradient-based vortices with perfect instantaneous barriers to the diffusive transport of linear momentum.
 While UMZ studies are typically performed on turbulent boundary layers, \citet{Kwon2014} and \citet{Fan2019} have argued for the generalization of such features to channel flows as well.

 The JHTDB channel flow data is available on a $2048 \times 512 \times 1536$ grid for a domain of size $8\pi h \times 2h \times 3\pi h$, where $h$ is the half-channel height.
-All figures and analysis will be displayed in dimensionless half-channel height units ($h=1$).
+The DNS timestep $\Delta t=0.0013$ in non-dimensional simulation units, with the stored simulation timestep, $\delta t=5\Delta t$, or approximately one channel flow-through time.
+The analysis herein is conducted over 100 frames spanning the entire simulation database with a duration of 4,000 channel flow-through times from $t=0$ to $t=26$.
+All figures and analysis will be displayed in non-dimensional half-channel height units ($h=1$).
 This dataset has been used in a number of studies, most notably by \citet{Bautista2019} to evaluate a model of velocity-based uniform momentum zones, and by \citet{Jie2021} to investigate inertial particle collection in the quiescent core.

 To account for the instability caused by numerical integration through large $\Delta\mathbf{v}$ fluctuations near the channel walls, we have implemented a quadratic buffer in the lower viscous sublayer, within 5 viscous lengths or $0.005h$ from the wall.
-That is, for $0.995h\le|y|\le1$, we define $\Delta\mathbf{v}(x,y)=v(x,\pm0.995h)(\frac{y\mp1}{0.995h\mp1})^{2}$ for the appropriate wall. \citet{Eyink2020} examined this region and calculated these heights to be well within the viscous sublayer for our JHTDB channel data.
-We find that this minimal buffer zone does not modify the visualization of structure in the momentum barrier field.
-At the same time, it significantly expedites calculations and aids in fixed-time-step advection of trajectories at the long time scales necessary for determining optimal decorrelation times in (\ref{eq:autocorr}).
+That is, for $0.995h\le |y|\le1$, we define $\Delta\mathbf{v}(x,y)= v(x,\pm0.995h)(\frac{y\mp1}{0.995h\mp1})^2$ for the appropriate wall. \citet{Eyink2020} examined this region and calculated these heights to be well within the viscous sublayer for our JHU channel.
+We find that this minimal buffer zone does not modify the visualization of structure in the momentum barrier field, but it significantly expedites calculations and aids in fixed timestep advection of trajectories at the long time scales necessary for determining optimal decorrelation times in (\ref{eq:autocorr}).